-The benefits of camping on Fraser Island are endless, from a digital detox for the soul to a re-connection with nature.
+The benefits of camping and exploring K’gari are endless, from a digital detox for the soul to a re-connection with nature.

 Before you get going, here is some important information and tips you should know to make your Fraser Island camping a safe and memorable experience.

 Please help yourself to this list of the best campsites on Fraser Island, things you must bring, permits and more.

 The following campsites on Fraser Island are spacious and formal campsites, where you won´t miss the comfort of a hot shower and picnic tables for preparing brekkie.
 All of them include a camping site and a trail site, and a dingo deterrent fence, which makes them perfect for camping with kids on Fraser Island.

 As they are specially located and designed for a quiet night under the stars, generators are not allowed and 9 pm noise curfew rules are in place.

 Sheltered by a magnificent rainforest, the campsite of Central Station is the place to be if you wish to go back to basics and wake up to the songs of birds.

 The camping area is 8.6km from the Eurong township on the Eurong Road.
 We highly recommend exploring some of the amazing bushwalks that leave from Central Station and will take you to magic spots like Wanggoolba Creek, Basin Lake and Pile Valley.